 After getting his start as a busker on the streets of Boston, Gene Shinozaki has gone on to become a world class professional beatboxer, musician, performer and artist.
-He sat down with recently me via telephone to answer a few questions about the state of beatboxing and what he has planned for the upcoming All Together Now Multimedia Arts Showcase at the Lilly Pad in Cambridge on April 29, 2017
+He sat down with me recently via telephone to answer a few questions abou the state of beatboxing and what he has planned for the upcoming All Together Now Showcase at the LIlly Pad in Cambridge on April 29, 2017.

 JS: So, you started out as a Beatboxer busking in Boston if I’m correct, what was that like?